 Every morning you wake up late and go into instant panic mode.
 You need to get the kids and yourself ready and can’t find anything to wear.
 Laundry is in the washer, dryer, and all over the floor.
-Within 20 minutes you’re yelling and the kids are crying.
+Within 20 minutes, you’re yelling, and the kids are crying.
 Now you’re 20-30 minutes behind schedule, on top of being late, so there’s zero time to make breakfast.
 You grab a Poptart that you know shouldn’t even be in the pantry…yet there it is.
 Or maybe you’ll go to the drive-thru, cause what the heck, you’re already late.
-That stress trickles throughout the rest of day so of course you grabbed a donut a coworker brought in because WHAT A MORNING.
+That stress trickles throughout the rest of the day, so of course, you grabbed a donut a coworker brought in because WHAT A MORNING.

 Here are some solutions.

-First, and foremost, I truly believe that if you can master your morning then you can master the day.
+First and foremost, I truly believe that if you can master your morning, you can master the day.
 So, starting the day strong is important.
-In this example, my advice would be to get clothes, and anything else needed, ready the night before.
+In this example, my advice would be to get clothes, and anything else needed ready the night before.
 This is where the hot zone gets triggered.
-At first, I was going to say wake up earlier but even if you do and clothes are not ready you’ll still find yourself behind schedule.
+At first, I would say wake up earlier, but even if you do and your clothes are not ready, you’ll still find yourself behind schedule.
 Make sure all outfits are ready for the day.

 Next, wake up earlier.
-This might mean going to bed earlier too.
-If you have the habit of staying up late then looking at how your night habits affect the morning is important.
-The first few days will be the hardest but after that your internal clock will reset and waking up earlier gets easier.
+This might mean going to bed earlier, too; if you have the habit of staying up late, then looking at how your night habits affect the morning.
+The first few days will be the hardest, but your internal clock will reset after that, and waking up earlier gets easier.

 Here are some solutions.

-These are just examples of solutions to a couple popular hot zones.
+These are just examples of solutions to a few of the popular hot zones.

 My best weight loss advice is to focus on everything that led up to that hot zone – so the hot zone triggers.
 What solution needs to be put in place to remove that trigger?